close

 At CoLab, we’re most excited about AI agents in product development and for knowledge management.
 Advanced manufacturing companies have vast volumes of technical knowhow accumulated over decades.
 But much of it often lives in employee’s heads, rather than being documented and organized.
 For example, CoLab’s own survey from 2025 found that while most engineering leaders say applying organizational design standards and guidelines is critical, only 45% of design standards are documented, up to date, and consistently referenced in design reviews.

-AI agents can be excellent tools for closing exactly that kind of gap.
-But as the high performer cohort that McKinsey studied reveals: it takes the right organizational approach to generate real returns.
+As the high performer cohort that McKinsey studied reveals: it takes the right organizational approach to generate real returns.
 CoLab is already working with dozens of engineering leadership teams on their agentic AI strategy for global engineering.
-Find out about our approach here.